{ ICL Document Status: 1992 }

 (2) Parents are free to bring up their children as they so wish, provided that they do not infringe laws against cruelty and exposure to moral and physical danger.
 Parents also have to observe the law regarding compulsory education of their children.

 (3) Is a criminal offence for a man to commit a homosexual act with a person under the age of 18.
 The age was changed from 21 to 18 with a vote of 336 to 129.
-A 1999 bill to further reduce that age to 16 has failed.
+A

 (4) Privacy and the Press: Action is being taken by the Government to deal with media intrusion into the privacy of individuals.
 The law against libel gives protection against attacks on a person's honor and reputation.